Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: DKN partitions for virtually free groups

 \subsection{From the arboreal partition to the DKN partition}

 Suppose that $G\subset \Diff^\omega_+(\T)$ is a locally discrete, virtually free group (we are supposing that $G$ is not virtually cyclic).
-Fix a word norm $\|\cdot\|$ on $G$ given by a finite generating system.
+Fix a word norm $\|\cdot\|$ on the group $G$ given by a finite generating system.
 Let $\alpha:G\to\Isom_+(X)$ be a proper cocompact action on a locally finite tree, with fundamental domain $T$.
-Then as we described in the previous section, we have the sets $W_c$, that define an arboreal partition.
+Then, as we described in \S \ref{ssc.dyn_arb}, we have an arboreal partition of $G$, defined by the subsets $W_c$.
 Inspired by \cite{DKN2014}, we ``push'' the arboreal partition to the circle, defining the following subsets:

 for any subset $E$ of $G$.
 We shall use frequently the shorthand notation $U_c$ instead of $U_{W_c}$.
-The sets $U_c$ determine all the sets of the form $U_{W_ch}$: \begin{lem} Given $h\in G$ and $E\subset G$, the sets $U_{Eh}$ and $h^{-1}(U_{E})$ coincide. \end{lem} \begin{proof} Let us first make a change of variable
+The sets $U_c$ determine all the sets of the form $U_{W_ch}$: \begin{lem} Given an element $h\in G$ and a subset $E\subset G$ in the group, the subsets $U_{Eh}$ and $h^{-1}(U_{E})$ of the circle coincide. \end{lem} \begin{proof} Let us first make a change of variable

 Then by the triangle inequality, the quantity in \eqref{eq:limsup} can be bounded as follows: